rxweb/rxweb/docs/reactive-form-validators/validation-decorators/digit.md

 ---
 title: digit
 description: Digit validation decorator will allow only digits to be entered, It will not allow any alphabets or special character.
-If user tries to do so the property will become invalid.
 author: rxcontributortwo

 ---